While self study means a certain level of flexibility, I would suggest you to at this stage stick with one set of structured teaching material.

 Just that the key issue is that they are usually written to support in-person classroom courses and lack detailed explanations.
 In addition the traditional method usually bases on situational dialogues (self introduction, ordering in a restaurant etc) and try to build up grammar and vocabulary at the same time.
 This is different from the more novel approaches used by the above providers.
 I personally feel that the lack of laser focus on grammar concepts delays the time when I get the freedom to browse, read and listen to materials outside of the textbook.

-Despite all these, if you still want to purchase a set of course books, some people recommend Korean Grammar in Use.
-From the previews it certainly looks to make a lot of sense as compared with the others.
 Another set of textbooks Vitamin Korean 비타민 한국어 is also gaining popularity recently for which I have written a review here.

 One type of book you must avoid is phrase books of the likes of ‘101 common Korean phrases in daily conversations’.
 It is meaningless to just learn the pronunciation of words and phrases without a strong grammar foundation.
 Except for 안녕하세요 and 감사합니다, chances are that Koreans will not understand what you are saying if you only imitate the sound of the phrases.